1sarthak7/Neural-Interface/README.md

 * High → Micro‑vibrational turbulence and glow intensification
 * Global amplitude → Universal brightness scaling

-All spectrum data is passed to shaders as uniforms for GPU execution.

 ---

 ## Vision‑Based Particle Gravitation